Kad-19/EarXscore/README.md

 -> [**EarXScore**](https://link)

-Here is a little preview of our main feature, the swiping through other dogs' profiles:
+Here is a little preview of our main feature

 /_ pic _/